Frank Evans (bullfighter): Resumption of his career

 The death of his father in 1976 persuaded him that "life is too short" not to pursue one's dreams, and he returned to Spain.
 By 1979 he was fighting again professionally.

 Noticing that although Evans was not highly ranked, he was drawing large crowds, the owner of the Benalmádena ring began to give Evans regular bookings.
 By 1991 he achieved matador status.
 In 2003 he was ranked number 63 in the world, out of some 10,000 bullfighters.
 In 2005 he announced his retirement, due to arthritis in his knee from a rugby league injury.
 At the time he said he would continue his business interests in property, construction and importing tobacco.

 Retirement and return

 Subsequent to his retirement, Evans received a replacement titanium knee.
 On a routine health check in 2007 it was discovered that he had blocked arteries and a leaking heart valve.
 He underwent a quadruple heart bypass.

 In 2009 he announced his return to bullfighting.
 His first fight was in Benalmadena, killing two bulls and receiving the ears of the bulls as an award from the judges.
-Evans has stated that only old age will stop him from fighting, and that he plans fights in Ecuador, Columbia and Peru, the three bullfighting countries he has yet to perform in.
+Evans has stated that only old age will stop him from fighting, and that he plans fights in Ecuador, Colombia and Peru, the three bullfighting countries he has yet to perform in.